ericrenone/novelty-tool-LLM/README.md

 4. **Hardware-Software Hybrid Verification:** Python twin ensures bit-exact correctness and benchmarking.
 5. **Resource and Energy Efficiency:** Orders-of-magnitude gains over CPU-based software implementations for edge deployment.

----

-## Summary

-This project establishes:

-## *Deterministic, ultra-minimalist neuromorphic primitives for real-time novelty detection on ultra-low-cost FPGA hardware.*

-## *16-bit fixed-point logic is sufficient for effective bio-inspired dynamics, providing a specialized tool for real-time edge novelty filtering that complex, power-hungry systems do not address.*

-It trades model depth and learning for **predictable timing, energy efficiency, and minimal resource usage**, filling a gap **not addressed in current SOTA FPGA or Raspberry Pi-based anomaly systems**.